SharmaDevanshu089/Open-Vault/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome. [web:10]
+Contributions, issues, and feature requests are welcome.

 - Open an issue to discuss bugs, UX ideas, or new features.
 - Submit a pull request with clear descriptions and small, focused changes.

-Before contributing, ensure your changes build successfully using the Tauri pipeline and basic project scripts. [web:5]
+Before contributing, ensure your changes build successfully using the Tauri pipeline and basic project scripts.

 ---

 ## 📸 Screenshots

 > *Coming soon*
-> Add screenshots showcasing:
-> - The main vault list view
-> - Mica/Acrylic background effect
-> - Add / edit credential flows

 ---